Home

 Q. I sent in our layout application the day after we received it from you, but now I've been told we didn't make it into the show!
 What gives???

 The reality is we get many more applications than we can fit in the exhibit hall; therefore we have to turn down some layouts.
 Somebody has to be told the bad news, but how do we decide?
-To deal with this, we send out all layout applications at the same time, then accept layouts on a first-received basis by scale, according to postmark.
+To deal with this, we send out all layout applications at the same time, then generally accept layouts on a first-received basis by scale, according to postmark.

 Note that we usually accept everyone that applies in every scale except HO, because we typically don't get all that many applications in Z, S, or G; inevitably it's three or four HO layouts that must be turned away.